-Will the governing body be able to defend its decisions if challenged (e.g. by dissatisfied teachers or by Ofsted)?
+Will the governance board be able to defend its decisions if challenged (e.g. by dissatisfied teachers or by Ofsted)?

-You might want to start by considering what information your governing body has previously received about pay and use this as the basis for a discussion with them about whether they felt that this was sufficient for them to be confident that previous decisions about pay were fair and could be justified.
-Ask the governing body what additional information they would like to receive in future.
+You might want to start by considering what information your governance board has previously received about pay.
+Use this as the basis for a discussion with them about:

+- whether they felt that this was sufficient for them to be confident that previous decisions about pay were fair and could be justified; - whether there is information they no longer need.